 • Inquire with your energy provider about buying into an energy portfolio consisting of energy from renewable sources such as wind, solar and hydro.

 • Consider investing in high quality alternative energy carbon offsets.

 • Set thermostats to turn down (or off) when the office is closed.

 • Utilize video conferencing systems instead of traveling to a meeting.

 • Mandate that all computers and printers be turned off at the end of the work day.

 • The average treadmill produces about 2 pounds of CO2 over the course of a 30-minute workout.
 Shrink your fitness footprint by adding an outdoor run, walk, or bike ride to your routine.
 In urban areas, choose side streets to decrease your exposure to car exhaust.

-• Green Your Job: Bike to work.
-Riding your bike to work is a great way to stay fit while you go green.
+• Riding your bike to work is a great way to stay fit while you go green.
 As an added bonus, bicycle commuters are eligible to receive a monthly $20 reimbursement from their employers under the new economic stimulus.
 Companies can deduct the expense from their federal taxes.
 The Bicycle Commuter Act went into effect on January 1, 2009, so let your employer know that you'd like to participate.

-• Green your garden: Be water-wise.
-Water is a precious resource, so when you're desigining a garden, consider options for collecting or reusing water that would normally be "wasted."
+• When you're gardening, consider options for collecting or reusing water that would normally be "wasted."
 Set up a rainwater collection system or reuse bathwater with a graywater recycling system.
-Once you've collected the water, remember that the best time to give plants a drink is in the morning, when less will be lost to evaporation.